tarekziade/distilvit/README.md

 bin/pip install -e .
 ```

-To train against the 270k+ image & caption pairs (COCO and Flickr30k), make sure you have 2T of disk space, and run:
+To train against all image & caption pairs (COCO, Flickr30k and TextCaps), make sure you have 2T of disk space, and run:

 ```
-bin/train --dataset both
+bin/train --dataset all
 ```

-Once trained, you can try it out with the test script, to compare its output with `vit-gpt2-image-captioning`:
+Once trained, you can try it out with the test script:

 ```
 bin/python distilvit/infere.py